Alcohol intolerance

 Avoid the beverage or beverages that seem to cause your reaction until your doctor's appointment.

-If you drink a beverage that causes a mild reaction, over-the-counter antihistamines might help relieve symptoms.
-However, for a severe skin reaction, weak pulse, vomiting or trouble breathing, seek emergency help right away, as you could be having an anaphylactic reaction.
+If you drink a beverage that causes a mild reaction, antihistamines you can get without a prescription might help relieve symptoms.
+However, for a severe skin reaction, weak pulse, vomiting or trouble breathing, seek emergency help, as you could be having an anaphylactic reaction.